Wonderful World (South Korean TV series)

 Wonderful World is a 2024 South Korean television series starring Kim Nam-joo, Cha Eun-woo, Kim Kang-woo, and Im Se-mi.
 It aired on MBC TV from March 1, to April 13, 2024, every Friday and Saturday at 21:50 (KST).
 It is also available for streaming on Disney+ in selected regions.
+The series received generally positive reviews from critics, who praised its atmospheric storytelling and the lead performances.

 Synopsis

 Wonderful World tells a story about an author and professor whose life falls apart after her son is killed in a hit-and-run accident.
 She seeks justice but ends up committing a crime herself and is sentenced to prison.
 The show explores themes of grief, guilt, and redemption.